ZE3kr/ZE3kr/README.md

 ### Hi there, I'm James Guo! 👋

 I'm a programming enthusiast and a competent “hacker” with a focus on front-end development.
 I have built a crucial IDE for WeChat mini-app developers at Tencent and maintained the life services platform at ByteDance's TikTok.
-Currently, I am at Duke University, where I aim to earn my Master's by December 2024.

 **What I'm passionate about:**
 - **Front-End Development:** Proficient in JavaScript, TypeScript, and React.
 I love crafting elegant interfaces and user experiences.